Sermon given to Sovereign Grace Fellowship, Boscawen, NH, on June 7, 2020

 It is impossible to completely get rid of the blinkers.
 But how do we start to peel them back? – here are three things, very simple but powerful:

 - Learn how to interpret the Bible in a sound fashion, read it in context and compare Scripture with Scripture.
 It is no good to read the Bible if you don’t read it well.
 I recommend Fee and Stuart, How to Read the Bible for All it’s Worth.

 - Know all of God’s Word, and know it very well.
-For example, this week I read Zephaniah, which is just two stops before the end of the OT.
+For example, this week I read Zephaniah, which is just three stops before the end of the OT.
 I can’t remember the last time I read it.
 It’s a short but powerful book; in fact, all twelve of the Minor Prophets are surprising relevant for America in June 2020.
 So instead of just a few arrows in our quiver, which we take out and shoot at any and every issue, we must bring the whole Word of God to bear on these issues.